The Staten Island lawyers at The Law Offices of Frank J. Dito, Jr. answer your questions regarding workers’ compensation benefits in New York.

 What is a workers compensation case?

-My attorney told me that the case was on the Calendar today.
+My attorney told me that my workers' compensation case was on the hearing calendar today.
 What did he mean?

 My attorney said that my case is being reviewed by a Board Panel.
 What is a Board Panel?